guhuajun/redis-ha-demo/README.md

 docker pause redis-sentinel-2
 ```

-From the log, you will get following log entries that indicates redis-sentinel-2 is down.
+From the log, you will get following log entries that indicate redis-sentinel-2 is down.
 But the whole cluster is still working properly.
 ```bash
 redis-sentinel-3 | 1:X 26 Jul 02:42:31.888 # +sdown sentinel 5389774d80d4ae4b85b1b1a92bc56660d1bbe89d 172.23.0.7 26379 @ mymaster 172.23.0.3 6379
 demoapp      | [2019-07-26 02:42:32.167][app.py:30][DEBUG]Cluster Master: ('172.23.0.3', 6379)